top of page

 About Our Rating

-Based on our investigation, Apologia Church in Mesa, Arizona, is not recommended due to significant red flags that raise serious concerns about transparency, accountability, and potential abusive practices, including allegedly protecting child abusers and advocating for abusive child discipline tactics.
+Based on our investigation, Apologia Church in Mesa, Arizona, is not recommended due to significant red flags that raise serious concerns about transparency, accountability, financial misconduct, and potential abusive practices, including allegedly protecting child abusers, advocating for abusive child discipline tactics, a pattern of financial non-compliance across affiliated entities, and abusive church discipline and counseling practices including gossip, slander, and breach of confidentiality.

-The church’s leadership, particularly Pastor Jeff Durbin, has been associated with controversies, including accusations of cult-like behavior, such as strict control over members, excommunications for disagreement, and the unethical use of secret recordings in church discipline practices.
-These issues point to a lack of robust safeguards against abuse.
-The church’s aggressive advocacy for extreme positions, such as the criminalization and execution of individuals involved in abortions, has drawn criticism for promoting divisive and potentially harmful rhetoric.
+The church’s leadership, particularly Pastor Jeff Durbin, has been associated with controversies, including accusations of cult-like behavior, such as strict control over members, excommunications for minor disagreement, the unethical use of secret recordings in church discipline practices, gossip, slander, and breach of confidentiality.
+These issues point to a lack of safeguards against abuse and a culture of cultic control and abuse.
+The church’s aggressive advocacy for extreme positions, such as the criminalization and execution of individuals involved in abortions, has also drawn criticism for promoting divisive and potentially harmful rhetoric.

-While Apologia Church emphasizes community outreach through ministries like End Abortion Now, this is overshadowed by recurring issues of information control, questionable governance practices, spiritual abuse, allegations of abuse and protecting abusers, and a history of interpersonal conflicts with other Christian leaders.
+While Apologia Church emphasizes community outreach through ministries like End Abortion Now, this is overshadowed by recurring issues of information control, questionable governance practices, spiritual abuse, allegations of abuse and protecting abusers, financial red flags, a history of interpersonal conflicts with other Christian leaders, and other red flags of cultic control.

-Our Libertarian Christian perspective prioritizes honesty, liberty, integrity, love, protection of the sheep, and accountability.
-Qualities that Apologia Church currently lacks, making it an unsuitable choice for those seeking a transparent, safe, and trustworthy church community.
+Our Christian perspective prioritizes the Gospel, honesty, transparency, liberty, integrity, Christ-like love, and protection of the sheep.
+The are qualities that we believe Apologia Church currently lacks, making it an unsuitable choice for those seeking a transparent, safe, and trustworthy church community.

 Download a free PDF copy of this report: